PART 1: OUT-OF-TUNE ACOUSTIC PIANOS ARE DETRIMENTAL TO STUDENTS

 June/July (as soon as the air conditioning is running frequently throughout the day)

-November (as soon as the heat is running frequently throughout the day)
+October/November (when the heat starts running occasionally throughout the day)

-For the record, our head teacher has his piano tuned 5-6 times per year.
-Specifically, it’s tuned whenever several frequently-played unisons are out of tune.
+(For the record, our head teacher has his piano tuned about six times per year.)

-PART 4: MAINTENANCE OF TUNING STABILITY/TONE QUALITY AND PROTECTING YOUR PIANO FROM DAMAGE
+PART 4: MAINTAINING TUNING STABILITY/TONE QUALITY AND PROTECTING YOUR PIANO FROM DAMAGE

 To make each tuning last as long as possible, the humidity surrounding the piano should not fluctuate more than 5% up or down from a particular set point.